mrchetan/FlutterExtensionPack/README.md

-## Laravel development Extension Pack by Chetan Bhalothia
+## Flutter development Extension Pack by Chetan Bhalothia

 A collection of extensions for Flutter development by Chetan Bhalothia